kirstengord/100-days-of-code/README.md

 # 100 Days of Code Challenge<br>
 https://kirstengord.github.io/100-days-of-code/

+## Day 74 - 22/3/21
+_**Project**_: Simon Game

+_**Skills**_: HTML | CSS | jQuery

+_**Progress**_:  I finished the game today and it works!

+_**Thoughts**_: This was a complicated project but it all came together in the end and it is fun to play!
+I've now come to the end of my front-end section of my course.
+I'm going to spend the next week completing some unfinished projects before I move on the the back-end section.

+## Day 72-73 - 20/3-21/3/21
+_**Project**_: Girl Power Quote Generator

+_**Skills**_: HTML | CSS | vanilla JavaScript

+_**Progress**_: I wanted to get a bit more practice with vanilla JavaScript so I built a Girl Power Quote generator which selects a random image with a quote each time the "New Quote" button is pushed.

+_**Thoughts**_: It feels like such an accomplishment to make a unique project that uses JavaScript and it actually works!
+I still need to add lots more quote images and work on the styling but I'm really proud of this.

+ ## Day 71 - 19/3/21
+_**Project**_: Simon Game

+_**Skills**_: jQuery

+_**Progress**_:  Started building a Simon game using jQuery.
+Added event listeners to buttons and made buttons flash on click.
+Still have quite a bit to do to finish the game.

+_**Thoughts**_: Using a library makes JavaScript so much easier!

-## Day 68 - 16/3/21
+## Day 68-70 - 16/3-18/3/21
 _**Project**_:Drum Kit

 _**Skills**_: Javascript

-_**Progress**_: Started on another drum kit project using javascript.
-Today's lesson explained event listeners and I was able to create an alert that said "I've been clicked!" when one of the buttons on screen was clicked.
+_**Progress**_: Day 68 - Started on another drum kit project using javascript.
+Today's lesson explained event listeners and I was able to create an alert that said "I've been clicked!" when one of the buttons on screen was clicked.<br>Day 69 - Learned about constructor functions and added images and sounds to drum kit.
+Each drum now plays a different sound when clicked or a keyboard press.<br>Day 70 - Added animations when buttons are clicked or pressed.
+Drum kit finished!

 _**Thoughts**_: The lessons for this project explain the process much better than the Javascript 30 lessons did.
 I feel like I really understand the javascript concepts this time around.